Parnika798/StudentsApplication/README.md

-Student Data Entry Application
+Student Data Entry Application -

 This application provides a simple and efficient way to manage student data, including details such as PRN, Name, Branch, Batch, and CGPA, using MySQL as the database and JDBC for database connectivity.

-Technologies Used
+Technologies Used -
-Java

-MySQL

-JDBC (Java Database Connectivity)
+Java, MySQL, JDBC (Java Database Connectivity)

 Features
 The application supports the following features: